 For those not familiar with the Tiny Toons series, where exactly have you been?
-And just in case, think Looney Tunes except, well, tiny.
+And also, think Looney Tunes except, well, tiny.

 Size doesn’t matter, or so they say, but what does matter is fun, and this game definitely got it right.

-Filled with different mini-games at the end of each completed level, it gave us just enough variety in it’s game play to keep things dynamic – not to mention allowing for playable appearances from iconic characters from the series (Dizzy Devil in the house!)
+Filled with different mini-games at the end of each completed level, it gave us just enough variety in game play to keep things interesting – not to mention allowing for playable appearances from iconic characters from the series (Dizzy Devil in the house!)

-It’s easy to write off a game featuring self-piloting, superbly aerodynamic unicycles.
+It’s easy to write off a game featuring self-piloting, aerodynamic unicycles.

-What a… unique concept – who would have guessed it would end up being so much damn fun!
+What a… unique concept… who would have guessed it would end up being so damn fun!

 Your typical gamer wouldn’t have thought much of a game presented as such, but those of us who took a chance one Friday night at the local blockbuster were in for a pleasant surprise.

-For its time, the game featured surprisingly smooth game play, a wild variety of tricks to pull off, and twisting and bending courses to fly (fly as in speed, not flight… LOL @ that concept).
+For its time, the game featured surprisingly smooth game play, a wild variety of tricks to pull off, and twisting and bending courses to fly through (fly as in speed, not flight… LOL @ flying unicycles).

-It’s safe to say most people aren’t too passionate about unicycles, but regardless of your obsession-with, aversion-to or general indifference towards them, this game is certainly is one that deserves more credit.
+It’s safe to say most people aren’t too passionate about unicycles, but regardless of your obsession-with, aversion-to, or general indifference towards them, this game is certainly is one that is one for the books.

 3. The Great Circus Mystery starring Mickey & Minnie

-Like the title suggests, the game features Mickey and Minnie and something about a circus… but that’s not important.
-We’re here to ride bouncing-stick-ponies, and suck evil clouds into magic vacuums
+Like the title suggests, the game features Mickey, Minnie, and something about a circus… but that’s not really important here.
+We came to ride pole-vaulting-stick-ponies, and consume nefarious clouds into magical vacuums…

-For starters, the costume ability feature they pulled off in this game was probably it’s best feature, setting the stage for a noticeable lack of monotony.
+For starters, the costume ability feature they pulled off was probably its best, setting the stage for a noticeable lack of monotony.
 In short, you pick from a number of different costume sets, hop into your little mobile changing room (this is a Disney game after all), and you have yourself an entirely different play-style than you had just a moment ago.

 The only noticeable drawback for this game was that it wasn’t quite long enough – not to mention it wasn’t all that difficult to beat once you get the hang of the controls, but one has to consider the target audience at the time.